pingcap/docs/explain-overview.md

 * `estRows` shows an estimate of the number of rows TiDB expects to process.
 This number might be based on dictionary information, such as when the access method is based on a primary or unique key, or it could be based on statistics such as a CMSketch or histogram.

 * `task` shows where an operator is performing the work.
 A task of `cop[tikv]` indicates that work is being completed inside TiKV as part of the coprocessor.
-TiDB will attempt to push as much of the query to the data as possible, since this reduces the amount of data sent across the network. `root` tasks indicate that the operator is executed inside TiDB.
+TiDB attempts to push as much of the query to the data as possible, which can reduce the amount of data sent across the network. `root` tasks indicate that the operator is executed inside TiDB.

 * `access object` shows the table, partition and index that is being accessed.
 The parts of the index will also be shown, as in the case above the column `a` from the index was used.
 This can be useful in cases where you have composite indexes.